 - A later version is shown on the right, and it has a thread on the shaft that is compatible with pre-1925 Hale heads.

 Hale made the short pre-1925 head with attached #3 tuning tip, shown at the bottom right.
 Erlandsen was likely feeling the competition from Hale when this hammer was made, circa 1920 to 1925.
 Incidentally, Erlandsen wasn’t the only piano tool maker not to adopt the separate tuning tip.
 Traditional Renner tuning hammers from Stuttgart, Germany (as opposed to the Renner USA products) did not offer separate tips either.

 Erlandsen tuning hammer with tapered shoulder.
 In the U.K., a “Steinway pattern” hammer similar to this was offered by Fletcher and Newman, LTD. in their 1976 catalogue as #488.
-Heckscher & Co., Ltd., a piano supply house in London, still makes a similar type hammer.
+Heckscher & Co., Ltd., a piano supply house in London, made a similar type hammer until c.
+2015.
 While I was working in New York, I noticed a number of Steinway employee tuners that were using a short and simple tuning hammer like this:

 Anton Hubalek appeared in the 1910 census, living in Brooklyn, and working in the piano business.
 “Hubalek” is also included in the Pierce Piano Atlas, in Brooklyn, with a date of 1876: